eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 section and illustrated in Figure 2, comply with the specifications established by [Article 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1), paragraph 5, of the regulation.

-- **The Wallet Provider Interface (WPI)** is used by the Wallet Instance to communicate with the Wallet Provider to issue the Wallet Trust Evidence and the Wallet Instance Attestation, as well as provide support to the user and collect metrics for accounting purposes.
+- **The Wallet Provider Interface (WPI)** is used by the Wallet Unit to communicate with the Wallet Provider to issue the Wallet Unit Attestation, as well as provide support to the user and collect metrics for accounting purposes.

-- **The User Interface (UI)** is the point of interaction and communication between the User and the Wallet Instance.
+- **The User Interface (UI)** is the point of interaction and communication between the User and the Wallet Unit.

 - **The Presentation Interface (PI)** empowers Relying Parties to securely request and receive the PID and various attestations (such as QEAAs, PuB-EAAs and EAAs) from EUDI Wallets, accommodating both remote and proximity interactions.
-For remote presentation flows, as detailed in the following section, the Wallet Instance implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
+For remote presentation flows, as detailed in the following section, the Wallet Unit implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
     Where supported, Relying Parties should use the [OpenID4VP profile for the W3C Digital Credentials API] to request the PID for additional privacy, user